Algo-Marco/block-inspector/README.md

 To run the application do the following step:

 1. Install Rust (see [How to install Rust](https://www.rust-lang.org/tools/install))
+2. Add an API key to use Alchemy
-2. Move to the root folder of this repository and execute `cargo run`
+3. Move to the root folder of this repository and execute `cargo run`